aashutoshrathi/Testcase-Generator/README.md

 ```sh
   $ pytest
 ```
-* If the code shows '5 tests passed', the generator is working correctly.
+* If no tests fail, the generator is working correctly.

 # Contributors ✨